Captison/takedown/readme.md

 The test runner will download the [test-cases](https://spec.commonmark.org/0.31.2/spec.json) so an internet connection will be necessary.

-### Undocumented Stuff

-Much of Takedown runs off of config settings as it is intended to operate as declaratively as possible.

-There are many config options not documented here, but please note that those and any other undocumented behavior/feature/bug is subject to breaking change at **any** [semver](https://semver.org) level.

 ## Final Notes

-Originally, Takedown was built to accomodate **ACID** (A Component Interface Documenter - nearing release!) as I was unable to find a parser that fully satisfied its HTML generation needs.
-As such, this tool is limited in some respects but should, with some time, become a great markdown parsing dependency for any application.
+Although Takedown is a fully standalone markdown parser, it was originally built to accomodate [**ACID**](https://capmeth.github.io/acid), and its feature set is primarily driven by the same.
+As it matures, of course, it should be a great markdown parsing dependency for any application.

 As an acknowledgement, this project was initially inspired by [this article](https://medium.com/better-programming/create-your-own-markdown-parser-bffb392a06db) during the search for the markdown parser of my dreams. :smile: